truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringS3.md

 {{< /expand >}}

 {{< hint warning >}}
-Exceeding the limit of 100K files in a single bucket (With no sub-directories) can harm performance and cause stability issues.
+Having large numbers of files (>100K for instance) in a single bucket with no sub-directories can harm performance and cause stability issues.
 {{< /hint >}}

 ## Setting up the S3 service